THE STAGE 32 LOGLINES

 SYNOPSIS:

 The story begins in 1959 inside a Sydney courthouse holding cell.
 Kevin Simmonds, 24, exudes confidence despite his dire situation.
-Dressed sharply in a suit, he stands alongside Les Newcombe, 21, as they await their verdict.
-The courtroom erupts when they are found guilty of murder after the Judge overturns the Jury’s manslaughter verdict and sentences them to life in penal servitude.
+Dressed sharply in a suit, he stands beside Leslie Newcombe, 21, as they await their verdict.
+The courtroom erupts when they are found guilty of murder after the judge overturns the jury’s manslaughter verdict and sentences them to life in penal servitude.
 Detective Ray Kelly watches with a sense of accomplishment, knowing he has finally captured two of Sydney’s most notorious criminals.
-However, reporter Betty Brown senses there’s more to their story - especially Kevin’s.
+However, reporter Betty Brown senses there’s more to their story—especially Kevin’s.

 Kevin's mind drifts back to his past as the prisoners are transported to the notoriously brutal Grafton Goal.
-He recalls his childhood, growing up in the small country town of Griffith, NSW, under the harsh discipline of his father during the bleak depression years of the 1930s when, at only three years of age, he witnessed the tragic drowning of his 18-month-old sister.
-This traumatic event haunts Kevin throughout his life.
+He recalls his childhood in the small country town of Griffith, NSW, where he grew up under the harsh discipline of his father during the bleak Depression years of the 1930s.
+At only three years old, he witnessed the tragic drowning of his 16-month-old sister.
+This traumatic event continues to haunt Kevin throughout his life.

-Kevin sparks on a campaign of small-time robberies, gaining experience along the way, which leads him onto bigger jobs, including a high-stakes bank robbery with a reckless partner, Frank.
+Kevin embarks on a series of small-time robberies, gaining experience along the way, which leads him to bigger jobs, including a high-stakes bank robbery with a reckless partner, Frank.
 However, the job goes sideways when Frank panics and threatens a child inside the bank.
-Kevin, who has always had a code of conduct - even in crime - loses control, striking Frank down.
+Kevin, who has always adhered to a code of conduct—even in crime—loses control and strikes Frank down.
 The robbery ends in chaos, and Kevin barely escapes as police flood the streets.
-This moment marks a turning point - Kevin is no longer just a clever thief; he’s now a fugitive, public enemy number one.
+This moment marks a turning point—Kevin is no longer just a clever thief; he’s now a fugitive, public enemy number one.

-Kevin’s luck finally runs out when he is captured, and his once-daring exploits come to an end.
-But his troubles are far from over.
+Kevin’s luck finally runs out when he's captured, marking the end of his once-daring exploits.
+Yet, his troubles are far from over.
 Sentenced to Grafton Goal, he endures six years of relentless beatings and psychological torment.
-The once charismatic fitness fanatic outlaw is now just a shadow of his former self.
-His death, alleged to be a suicide by hanging, remains controversial, sparking questions about the true nature of his situation fate.
+The once-charismatic fitness fanatic outlaw is now just a shadow of his former self.
+His death, alleged to be a suicide by hanging, remains controversial, sparking questions about the true nature of his fate.

-His death leads his sister, Ms. Jan Simmonds to author the book, “For Simmo,” which brings about a State Royal Commission into the savage treatment of prisoners.
-Kevin’s incarceration is noted as one of the worst atrocities in New South Wales penal history.
+His death prompts his sister, Ms. Jan Simmonds, to author the book, “For Simmo,” which leads to a State Royal Commission into the brutal treatment of prisoners.
+Kevin’s incarceration is recognised as one of the worst atrocities in New South Wales penal history.

 Rated this logline